⚡ Video Platforms

 Haidian, Beijing, China

-A Chinese social media platform focused on short-form videos.
+A Chinese social media platform focused on short-form videos that combines content creation, recommendation-driven discovery, and social interaction in a mobile-first interface.

 Free